Dhul Hijjah 2026: 10 Days of Arafah and Their Significance

 Dhul Hijjah is an annual observance that falls in the 12th and final month of the Islamic calendar, when Muslims make their way to the holy city of Mecca in Saudi Arabia.

-The sacred month of Dhul Hijjah is also known as the “month of the pilgrimage.”
-It is considered one of the four holiest months of the year, along with Muharram, Dhul-Qa’dah, and Rajab.
+Also known as the “month of the pilgrimage,” Dhul Hijjah is considered one of the four holiest months of the year, along with Muharram, Dhul-Qa’dah, and Rajab.

 Once Muslims perform the Hajj pilgrimage – the journey to Mecca – they celebrate Eid al-Adha, the festival of sacrifice.
-Since it is one of the five pillars of Islam, Muslims are expected to perform the Hajj at least once in their lifetime, if they can do so.
+Since it is one of the five pillars of Islam, Muslims are expected to perform the Hajj at least once in their lifetime, if they can.

 The Virtues of Dhul Hijjah

-The first ten days of Dhul Hijjah are considered to be the holiest and most virtuous days of the year – even more so than Ramadan!
+The first ten days of Dhul Hijjah are considered the holiest and most virtuous days of the year – even more so than Ramadan.

 In fact, the Holy Quran states that the Prophet Muhammad proclaimed that no righteous deeds are more beloved to Allah than those performed during the first ten days of Dhul Hijjah.
 These ten days are also called the “ten days of Arafah.”

-This time is when blessings and rewards are multiplied and sins are forgiven.
+During this time, blessings and rewards are multiplied, and sins are forgiven.
 It is also considered a second chance for Muslims to seek spiritual renewal and strengthen their relationship with Allah if they feel their efforts were insufficient during Ramadan.

-Muslims commit to increased prayer, fasting, sadaqah (charity), reflection, and seeking forgiveness of sins during the first ten days of Dhul Hijjah.
+Muslims commit to increased prayer, fasting, sadaqah (charity), reflection, and seeking forgiveness of sins during the ten days of Arafah.
 Dhikr (remembrance of Allah) is also a sign of increased devotion during this time.

-But the most virtuous deed of all is to perform the Hajj pilgrimage, and it is encouraged for those who can do so.
+But the most virtuous deed of all is to perform the Hajj, and it is encouraged for those who can do so.

 The Day of Arafah